saikumar8358/dmazonpindle/README.md

 # pindle
-this is a console version of amazon pindle
+this is a console version of amazon kindle